 - Schrödinger's Canon: Given that they originated from Republic Commando, it begs the question of how much of Republic Commando is canon.

 - What Happened to the Mouse?: Due to the events of the game they originated in being left up in the air, it's completely unknown what happened to Delta Squad after Order 66 went down, but it is assumed they survived the Clone War.
+At the very least, Scorch was one of fifty Imperial Commandos present at a hidden facility training first generation Stormtroopers when Gregor decided to desert.

 Ding & Kicker